xengeo/java-fundamentals/playwright/03_playwright_in_junit.md

+# Creating a new Playwright test in JUnit

 You've seen Playwright running, and driving itself around a web browser, following the commands that you programmed.
 In the previous exercise, we wrote our Playwright code directly into the main function of a class, as it